Google vindicated by EU court opinion on search results

 COMING OVERHAUL

-The European Union is finalising a major overhaul of its 20-year-old data protection law that would make internet companies follow EU rules if their services target European consumers.
+The European Union is finalizing a major overhaul of its 20-year-old data protection law that would make internet companies follow EU rules if their services target European consumers.

-The overhaul is part of a push for increased data privacy in Europe, which has gained urgency after revelation of a large-scale U.S. Internet spying programme targeted at foreigners.
+The overhaul is part of a push for increased data privacy in Europe, which has gained urgency after revelation of a large-scale U.S. Internet spying program targeted at foreigners.

 Google also faces fines in both Spain and France if it does not change its privacy policy, which allows it to collect and combine personal data across its services such as email and Youtube.
 Privacy watchdogs in several other countries are also assessing Google's services under their national rules.